A blog about myself,

 There is a similar sized pile outside - a project for another day.
 Prioritising is the main factor here.The job was done for the day.
 Now I had to load my car 'Freddie' with all the crap to go out and work out where the recycling bins were in the house and which one took what.
 And produced a leaflet giving all the details - the containers had quite clearly never been used before.
 Sadly the collection had been that morning.
 We filled Freddie and I drove to the tip, windows open all the way there due to the stench.

 I went home and had a much needed shower.
+My back complaining all the way home.

 No comments: